2024 SAN JOSE DAY OF REMEMBRANCE

 San Jose Buddhist Church Betsuin Annex

-On Sunday, February 19, 2023, the Nihonmachi Outreach Committee (NOC) will present the 43rd annual San Jose Day of Remembrance program in the San Jose Buddhist Church Betsuin Annex, 632 North 5th Street, San Jose, from 5:30 – 7:00 pm.
+On February 18, 2024 from 5:30 - 7:00 pm, the Nihonmachi Outreach Committee (NOC) will present the 44th annual San Jose Day of Remembrance program in the San Jose Buddhist Church Betsuin Annex, 632 North 5th Street, San Jose.
 This event commemorates Executive Order 9066, which led to the World War II imprisonment of more than 120,000 people of Japanese descent, two-thirds of whom were American citizens.

-Sumi Tanabe and Satomi Susie Yasui, survivors of WWII incarceration, will remember their experiences in camp and how they were affected by incarceration in the difficult years of resettling after their release.
+Susumu Ikeda, a Poston camp survivor, will share remembrances of his family's WWII incarceration and the difficult years of resettlement after their release.
 Athar Siddiqee from the South Bay Islamic Association will make a statement of solidarity from the Muslim community.

 Also featured are performances by San Jose Taiko and the traditional candlelight procession through Japantown.
-The candle lighting ceremony and procession through Japantown will honor those who were incarcerated in the concentration camps.
+The candle lighting ceremony and procession will honor those who were incarcerated in America's concentration camps.

 Seating is limited.
 Masks are recommended.
 This event is free of charge but donations are welcome.